awsdocs/amazon-comprehend-medical-developer-guide/docs-source/comprehendmedical-ontologies.md

 # Ontology linking<a name="comprehendmedical-ontologies"></a>

-Amazon Comprehend Medical enables you to detect entities in clinical text and link those entities to concepts in standardized medical ontologies, including the RxNorm and ICD\-10\-CM knowledge bases\.
+Amazon Comprehend Medical enables you to detect entities in clinical text and link those entities to concepts in standardized medical ontologies, including the RxNorm, ICD\-10\-CM, and SNOMED CT knowledge bases\.
 Analysis can be performed both on single files or as a batch analysis on large documents or multiple files stored in an Amazon S3 bucket\.